Pylons/pyramid/docs/narr/sessions.rst

 .. warning::

-   Note the very long, very explicit name for ``InsecureCookieSessionFactoryConfig``.
-It's trying to tell you that this implementation is, by default, *insecure*.
+   Note the very long, very explicit name for ``UnencryptedCookieSessionFactoryConfig``.
+It's trying to tell you that this implementation is, by default, *unencrypted*.
 You should not use it when you keep sensitive information in the session object, as the information can be easily read by both users of your application and third parties who have access to your users' network traffic.
 Use a different session factory implementation (preferably one which keeps session data on the server) for anything but the most basic of applications where "session security doesn't matter".

 Using a Session Object
 ----------------------